-As in the case of fine women’s tights or stockings, fine support stockings, such as Gilofa Style or Gilofa Fine, are measured in den.
+As in the case of fine women’s tights or stockings, fine support stockings, such as Gilofa Style, are measured in den.
 However, medical compression stockings, such as Memory or Lastofa, have different measurement units: mmHg or kPa.
 We will explain what the two units mean and what the difference is.

 Meeting the highest demands: the RAL Quality Seal